andrewdyer/react-package-template/README.md

 ## Available Scripts

+### `npm run build`

+Builds production files in your `dist/` folder.

+It generates CommonJS, ES Modules, as well as TypeScript declaration files.

 ### `npm run format`

 Formats the code, according to predefined rules in the `package.json`, using the code formatter tool Prettier to you ensure that your code follows a consistent style throughout your project - making it easier to read and maintain.